KmariK/luxury-loom-interiors/README.md

 #### User Requirments and Expectations
 - A simple navigation system
 - High quality protraying the buisness
-- Visually appealing design regargless of the screensize
+- Visually appealing design regardless of the screensize
 - Easy contact options
 - Accessibility